zeromus/DragonWarrior3/README.md

 I've begun an attempt to document the game mechanics succinctly in AllPossibleActions.html.
 It's a bit risky (error-prone) to decouple it from the code, but it really needs a digestation step before it's useful to anyone.

+There is also a c#-based editor for the ORIGINAL ROM (it has hardcoded ROM offsets).
+It can crack area maps (calls it "mdec").

 Some noteworthy findings (noteworthy to me, anyway):
 * There is hardly any unused data
 * The game is 'scripted' 100% in hand-coded asm
+* Area maps are encoded in a bit-packed "LOGO"-like programming language (set current tile, fill boxes, move and turn).
+I think it's possible these were written by hand (it is daunting to think of an algorithm that creates this format economically from raw data)

 ## Future Work